George William Curtis: Early life and education

-At six he was sent with his elder brother to school in Jamaica Plain, Massachusetts, where he remained for five years.
-Then, his father having again married happily, the boys were brought home to Providence, where they stayed till, in around 1839, their father moved to New York.
-Three years later, Curtis, fell in sympathy with the spirit of the Transcendental movement.
-He joined the communal experiment known as Brook Farm from 1842 to 1843.
-He was accompanied by his brother, James Burrill Curtis, whose influence on him was strong and helpful.
-He remained there for two years, and met many interesting men and women.
-Then came two years, passed partly in New York, partly in Concord, Massachusetts, in order mainly to be in the friendly neighborhood of Ralph Waldo Emerson, and then followed four years spent in Europe, Egypt and Syria.
+At six, George was sent with his elder brother James Burrill Curtis to school in Jamaica Plain, Massachusetts, where he remained for five years.
+In 1835, his father having remarried happily, the boys were brought home to Providence, where they stayed until around 1839, when they moved with their father to New York.
+Three years later, George and James fell in sympathy with the spirit of the transcendental movement and joined the Brook Farm communal experiment from 1842 to 1843.
+After leaving Brook Farm, George spent two years in New York and Concord, Massachusetts to be close to Ralph Waldo Emerson.